ariebovenberg/ariebovenberg.github.io/_posts/2024-10-07-still-use-init-py.md

 Take the "services" directory for example.
 Are you meant to...

 1. import `services.component_a.one`?
-2. Or is "services" the working directory, and you import `component_a.one`?
+2. or `component_a.one` with "services" as the working directory?

 The problem is: only one of these will actually work, because the package internals likely assume one or the other.